-Regardless of your financial goals, there are several steps you’ll want to take to maximize your investment in time, money, and resources before and after you start.
-We know its now common to hear that your company should be using video to leverage your business growth.
+Regardless of your financial goals, there are several steps you’ll want to take to maximize your investment in video production.
+You’ll need to consider time, money, and resources before and after you start.
+We know its common to hear that your company should be using video to leverage your business growth.
 If you aren’t using it by now, you might be leaving some money on the table.
 The key is knowing where you want to use your video and how you do it.
 In this post, we’ll share some common issues and problems that people face when maximizing ROI.

 Too Many Production Companies.
 If you’ve never created video before, you’ll find you have hundreds of options to choose from in terms of video production companies.

 Content Ideas.
 The next issue will be what you want to create.
 Do you want to create a marketing video?
 Social media video?
 Product video?
 There are several ways to slice up marketing content that it can quickly become overwhelming.

 Where to Place It.
 The next issue will be where to place the video (or videos).
 Very quickly, you’ll learn there are thousands of places to publish your video…and each one will have their own reason for doing so.
 All of this shouldn’t stop you from deciding to move forward.
 It’ll be worth it.